nestybox/sysbox/README.md

 We plan to add support for more distros in the near future.

+## Host Requirements

+The Sysbox host must meet the following requirements:

+* It must be running of the supported Linux distros.

+* We recommend a minimum of 4 CPUs (e.g., 2 cores with 2 hyperthreads) and 4GB
+  of RAM.
+Though this is not a hard requirement, smaller configurations may slow down Sysbox.

 ## Installing Sysbox

 1) Download the latest Sysbox community-edition package from the